lnakata/sdf-docs/getting-started.md

 - Don't perform any compute or disk intensive tasks on the Login Nodes!

-- Do be respectful of other's jobs - you shall be sharing a limited set of nodes with many many other users.
+- Do be respectful of other's jobs.
+You will be sharing a limited set of nodes with many other users.
 Please consider the type, size and quantity of jobs that you submit so that you do not starve others of compute resources.
-We do implement [fair sharing] to limit the impact upon others, however there are ways to game the system ;)
+We do implement [fair sharing] to limit the impact upon others; please do not try to game the system.

-- Don't run interactive sessiosn for a long time - do not treat the Compute Nodes as your private remote terminal.
-Opening an interactive session (using `srun --pty bash`) and not actually running any heavy processes is very wasteful of resources and could potentially be preventing others from dong their work.
-Consider using [Jupyter] of just using the Login Nodes for light tasks.
+- Don't run interactive sessions for a long time, nor treat the Compute Nodes as your private remote terminal.
+Opening an interactive session (using `srun --pty bash`) and not actually running any heavy processes is very wasteful of resources and could potentially be preventing others from doing their work.
+Consider using [Jupyter] or just using the Login Nodes for light tasks.

 ?> where should we compile code?

 - Don't run your jobs from your `$HOME` directory (does this actually matter due to our SDF architecture?)

-- Avoid keeping many (hundreds) of files in a single directory if possible - file systems typically do a lot better when you use a small number of large files.
+- Avoid keeping many (hundreds) of files in a single directory if possible.
+File systems typically do a lot better when you use a small number of large files.

-- Do keep an eye on your file system [quotas] - your jobs will likely fail if it cannot write to disk due to a full quota.
+- Do keep an eye on your file system [quotas].
+Your jobs will likely fail if they cannot write to disk due to a full quota.
 You can either choose a different file system to write to, or request a [quota increase]

-- Limit I/O intensive sessions where your jobs reads or writes a lot of data, or performs intensive meta data operations such as stat'ing many files or directories and opening and closing files in quick succession.
+- Limit I/O intensive sessions where your jobs read or write a lot of data, or perform intensive meta data operations such as stat'ing many files or directories and opening and closing files in quick succession.

 - Do launch test jobs requesting a smaller resource before launching many (potentially hundreds) of jobs.

 - Do request only the resources that you need.
-If you ask for more time or more CPU's or GPU's than you can actually use in your job, then not only will you be reducing your fairshare so that your later jobs may be de-prioritised, but it also prevents others from using potentially idle resources.
+If you ask for more time, CPU's or GPU's than you can actually use in your jobs, then not only will you be reducing your fairshare so that your later jobs may be de-prioritised, but you also prevent others from using potentially idle resources.